twinkle-mahato/Netflix_GPT/README.md

 - Deploying our app to production
 - Create signup User Account
 - Implement Sign In User
 - Created Redux Store with userSlice
 - Implemented Sign Out
 - Update Profile
+- BugFix: Sign Up User DisplayName and Profile Picture Update
+- BugFix: if the user is not logged in Redirect /browse to Login Page(/) and and vice-verca
+- Unsubscribe to the onAuthStateChanged Callback
+- Add hardcoded values to the Constant file

 # Features
  - Login/Signup (if you are not authenticated)